-The Fresno Methamphetamine Task Force (FMTF) is a High Intensity Drug Trafficking Area Initiative in the Central Valley, consisting of law enforcement personnel from various federal, state and local agencies.
+The Fresno Methamphetamine Task Force (FMTF) works within the High Impact Investigation Team (HIIT) of the Central Valley, consisting of law enforcement personnel from various federal, state and local agencies.
 The unit's primary mission is to dismantle Drug Trafficking Organizations and Drug Cartels operating in the Central Valley.
-Some of the investigations include dismantling clandestine drug labs, chemicals and equipment associated with the manufacture of narcotics, sales and distribution of narcotics in the Central Valley, and interstate transportation of narcotics.
+Some of the investigations include dismantling secret drug labs, chemicals and equipment associated with the manufacture of narcotics, sales and distribution of narcotics in the Central Valley, and interstate transportation of narcotics.

 This past year FMTF investigated and assisted other law enforcement agencies on several major narcotic investigations.
 Some of these investigation consisted of assisting the Fresno County Sheriff's Office with marijuana eradication in Fresno County.
 Others include dismantling marijuana Honey Oil labs.
 This type of drug lab is used for the extraction of Tetrahyrocannabinol "THC" into a pasty form.
 There have been a several of these labs found in Fresno County over the past several years and are becoming more prevalent.